Horry Electric Cooperative Settlement

 The district court granted final approval on November 21, 2012.
 The approval order was appealed by an objector.
 The appeal has been dismissed and the settlement has now become final.
 Rust Consulting will now begin processing the payment of valid claims and mailing checks to qualifying class members.
 These payments should be mailed before the end of 2013.

-Qualifying class members should have received their settlement checks.
-On March 20, 2014, the district court will consider a request by class counsel to enforce the settlement agreement by ordering supplemental claims procedures that might result in payments to additional categories of claimants.
+Qualifying class members have received their settlement checks.
+On March 20, 2014, the district court considered a request by class counsel to enforce the settlement agreement by ordering supplemental claims procedures that might result in payments to additional categories of claimants.
+The court has not yet determined the scope of such additional claims procedures.

 We are pleased to report that the checks to all timely claimants have been mailed.
 If you timely and properly filed a claim, your check has been mailed.
 Congratulations!
 The check you received will be the final compensation for all of your family's properly supported, unpaid medical claims which should have been paid by the Fidelity Plan.
 The check represents full and complete compensation for all recoveries you and/or your family will receive under the terms of the settlement in Gunnells v.
 Fidelity Group, Inc. et al. C.A.
 NO: 2:98-2659-23.
 This is the final payment you will receive from this lawsuit.
 MORE ...